alf-tool/alf-core/doc/operators/relational/group.md

 DESCRIPTION

-This operator groups attributes in ATTR_LIST as a new, relation-valued attribute named AS.
+This operator groups attributes in ATTRIBUTES as a new, relation-valued attribute named AS.

-With --allbut, it groups all attributes not specified in ATTR_LIST instead.
+With the allbut option, it groups all attributes not specified in ATTRIBUTES instead.

 EXAMPLE